keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 }
 {% endhighlight %}

-sets the `id` property from user as a primary key for the resulting table.
-The second part is:
+sets the `id` property from a user as the primary key for the resulting table.

+The second part:

 {% highlight json %}
 "parentKey": {